 - Neutralizing a “bad” thought with a “good” thought

 Compulsions might provide a temporary sense of relief, but the anxiety quickly returns.
 You can never outrun your own mind, and anything designed to keep a certain thought out of your head is actually, perversely, guaranteed to make that thought pop up more often.
 This is the part in your psychology lecture when the professor says, “Whatever you do, don’t think of a big pink elephant.”
 By trying not to think of something, you’re already thinking about it, and the obsession tends to get stronger.

-So compulsions only work for a bit, and the distressing thoughts start coming on more often as you try to get keep them away.
+So compulsions only work for a bit, and the distressing thoughts start coming on more often as you try to keep them away.
 This process begins to spiral, and the obsessive-compulsive cycle can start to take up the better part of your day.
 The more you perform compulsions, the less you trust yourself and the more you believe that you should be afraid of your own thoughts.
-And you never find out what would happen if you didn’t do a compulsion, and just let things happen.
+OCD tends to also make you increase the amount or type of compulsions you do over time to get that same sense of relief.
+And you never find out what would happen if you didn’t do a compulsion and just sat with the anxiety and distress.

 In some cases, OCD symptoms can become so severe that people consider suicide.
 If you ever consider suicide, please call your local emergency number or go directly to a hospital.
 In the United States, you can also call the Suicide Hotline at 1-800-273-8255.